 Biography

-Visiting appointments took me to various parts of the world including the Hebrew University in Jerusalem, the Palestinian Al-Quds University, the Ludwig-Maximilians-Universität in Munich, and the École des Hautes Études en Sciences Sociales in Paris.
-I was also awarded a number of research fellowships, most recently from the Institute for Advanced Study in Princeton, the German Humboldt Foundation, and the Max-Planck-Institut für Wissenschaftsgeschichte in Berlin.
+Visiting professorships took me to different parts of the world, including the Hebrew University in Jerusalem, the Palestinian Al-Quds University, the Alauddin State Islamic University in Makassar (Indonesia), the Ludwig-Maximilians-Universität in Munich, and the École des Hautes Études en Sciences Sociales in Paris.
+I was also awarded numerous research fellowships, for example at the Institute for Advanced Study in Princeton, the German Humboldt Foundation, the Maimonides Center for Advanced Studies in Hamburg, the Max-Planck-Institut für Wissenschaftsgeschichte in Berlin, and the Institut für die Wissenschaften vom Menschen in Vienna.

 See my full CV here.